pgallo725/livetext-pds/README.md

 # Which are the new problems?

 LiveText is a distributed system, and the presence of network communication creates a bunch of new problems for a text editor: the main issue that we had to face was making sure that all copies of the document as seen by different users were coherent, or atleast always guarantee the convergence to the same final state.

-Any text editor provides 2 basic operations, insertion and deletion, which are both applied immediately and without issues to the local copy of the document.
-However, sending these operations to other users through the network means that a non-negligible delay is introduced, causing some operations to be applied in a different order which can then lead the documents to not converge to the same state, due to the un-commutativity of these two operations.
+Any text editor provides 2 basic operations, ***insertion*** and ***deletion***, which are both applied immediately and without issues to the local copy of the document.
+However, sending these operations through the network means that a non-negligible delay is introduced, causing some operations to be applied in a different order on other clients and possibly creating inconsistencies due to their un-commutativity.

 ### Commutativity
 From [Wikipedia](https://en.wikipedia.org/wiki/Commutative_property)
 >In mathematics, a binary operation is commutative if changing the order of the operands does not change the result.

-For us, commutativity is a requirement because (due to network delay) we cannot ensure that operations are applied in the same order on every client editing the same document.
+For us, commutativity is a requirement because (due to network delay) we cannot ensure that operations are applied in the same order on each and every client editing a document.

 The second problem was that, even when documents may converge to the same final state, something else could go wrong: if multiple users "delete" the same character at the same time, this change would be applied multiple times instead of once resulting in more than one character being deleted, due to the un-idempotency of the operation.